-Independent learners 2 Information literacy, gathering & processing Engage with new ideas and ways of thinking and critically analyze issues.
+Independent learners 2 Information literacy, gathering Engage with new ideas and ways of thinking and critically analyze issues.
 Seek to extend knowledge through ongoing research, enquiry and reflection.
-Find and evaluate information, using a variety and technologies. sources Acknowledge the work and ideas of others.
-Problem solvers 4 Problem solving skills Take challenges and on opportunities.
+Find and evaluate information, using a variety of sources and technologies.
+Acknowledge the work and ideas of others. & processing Problem solvers 4 Problem solving skills Take on challenges and opportunities.
 Apply creative, logical and critical thinking skills to respond effectively.
 Make and implement decisions.
-Be flexible, thorough, and innovative and aim for high standards Effective communicators 5 Written communication Articulate ideas and convey them 6 Oral communication effectively using a range of media.
-7 Teamwork Work collaboratively and engage with people in different settings.
+Be flexible, thorough, and innovative and aim for high standards.
+Effective communicators 5 Written communication Articulate ideas and convey them 6 Oral communication Work collaboratively and engage with people in different settings.
 Recognize how culture can shape communication.
-Responsible 10 Sustainability, societal & environmental impact Understand how decisions can affect others and make ethically informed choices.
+7 Teamwork Responsible 10 Sustainability, societal & Understand how decisions can affect others and make ethically informed choices.
 Appreciate and respect diversity.
-Act with integrity as part of local. national, global and professional communities.
+Act with integrity as part of local, national, global and professional communities. environmental impact